Claire Dean

 Music

-Music is an integral part of the festival and the music bands will accompany each of the 85 ensembles that will participate in the costume of lights contest.
+Music is an integral part of the festival and the music bands will accompany each of the 85 ensembles that will participate in the Costume of Lights contest.
 More than nine thousand musicians enjoy a grand welcome in squares and neighborhoods of https://www.valenciatravelcusco.com/highlights-from-la-paz-to-puno and play their best musical pieces.
 The Puno streets become vibrant and alive with the sound of music.
 During the rest of the festival, dancers parade through the streets in Puno for days on end with a procession of brass bands.
-Puneños place a great deal of importance on the festival, and spend all year preparing for it.
+Puneños place a great deal of importance on the festival and spend all year preparing for it.
 People come from far and wide to be a part of this special occasion.

 Musical groups and bands are central to the festival.
 They are the traditional rhythms that the local people dance to and se the stage for a week-long party!
 Vigen de la Candelaria is certainly a Peruvian knees-up that should be visited on your Peru tour packages!